arjunmehta/heartbeats/README.md

 ### Beat Events

-`node-heartbeats` makes it easy for you to synchronize event execution without the need for multiple `setInterval` or `setTimeout` initializers.
+`heartbeats` makes it easy for you to synchronize event execution without the need for multiple `setInterval` or `setTimeout` initializers.
 It ensures that actions are synchronized with respect to the heart's beat and uses the heartbeat as the measure for action, and won't get unsynchronized as is what happens when multiple `setInterval` or `setTimeout` methods are used.

 #### heart.createEvent(beatInterval, options, function)
 This method is slightly different from the other creation methods (ie. `createHeart` and `createPulse`).
 Giving the object a name is done by passing a value to the options object.